rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 {{% chapter_header "Webpack Environment Variables: .env" "webpack-environment-variables-env-files" %}}

 Previously you started to define your environment variables in your Webpack configuration files.
 However, that's not the best practice for sensitive information.
-For instance, let's say you want to use API keys/secrets (credentials) to acces your database based on your development or production environment.
+For instance, let's say you want to use API keys/secrets (credentials) to access your database based on your development or production environment.
 You wouldn't want to expose these sensitive information in your Webpack configuration which may be shared with others.
 Instead, you would want to introduce dedicated files for your environment files which can be kept away from others and version control systems like Git or SVN.

 Let's start by creating two environment variables files for development and production mode.
 The first one is for development mode and is called *.env.development*.
 Put it in your project's root directory with the following content: